cloro

 SearchApi homepage

-Best for: Teams that want broader engine coverage than Serper, lower per-call cost than SerpApi, and native ChatGPT Search and Perplexity coverage in the same API.
+Best for: Teams that want broader coverage than Serper, lower cost than SerpApi, and native ChatGPT Search and Perplexity in the same API.

-SearchApi sits between Serper and SerpApi on price and between SerpApi and cloro on AI-surface coverage.
-The product covers Google, Bing, YouTube, ChatGPT Search, and Perplexity through a single API, with AI Overview parsing built in.
-The pricing model is monthly bundles with per-search effective rates around $2.50–$3 per 1,000 at production scale per the searchcans pricing index.
+SearchApi sits between Serper and SerpApi on price, and between SerpApi and cloro on AI-surface coverage.
+It covers Google, Bing, YouTube, ChatGPT Search, and Perplexity through a single API, with AI Overview parsing built in.
+Pricing is monthly bundles at around $2.50–$3 per 1,000 at production scale per the searchcans index.

 Key features